mieweb/docs/content/functions/reports/appointment-report.md

 ![](../appointment-report.assets/7e00e49eaf730194cefd046155dfdc07.png)

-* <strong>Order By</strong> field*:* You can select from the drop-down the method for which you want your results displayed on the screen.
+* <strong>Order By</strong>: You can select from the drop-down the method for which you want your results displayed on the screen.
 The list of found appointments can be displayed in Patient Name order (last name alphabetically) or in Appointment Time order (will display the earliest appointments first in chronological time order).

 ![](../appointment-report.assets/d77584f315d6fbb44112228f48e2e3d8.png)